Expert Advice on Making Donuts

 No technical discussion on yeast raised donuts can be complete without a discussion on ingredients.
 The most important ingredient is flour.

 Yeast donuts are made from wheat flour.
-Wheat flour is the only flour that contains gluten which is the protein responsible for the cell formation.
-All other flours (rye, barley, corn etc) do not contain gluten.
+Wheat flour is the only flour that contains gluten in significant amounts.
+Glutenis the protein responsible for the cell formation.
+All other flours (rye, barley, corn etc) do not contain gluten or contain functional insignificant amounts.

 Types of Wheat